Work with XML and JSON

 Restructure the result

-We’d like to remove the item wrapper (which is carried over from the XML format), so we change the query, to ask just for a Film[]
+To remove the item wrapper (which is carried over from the XML format), we can change the query to just ask for a Film[]:

 find { FilmList } as Film[]